Doujinshi: History

 To avoid legal problems, the dōjin mark (同人マーク) was created.
 A license format inspired by Creative Commons licenses, the first author to authorize the license was Ken Akamatsu in the manga UQ Holder!, released on August 28, 2013, in the magazine Weekly Shōnen Magazine.

+Distribution

+Due to the self-publishing nature of doujinshi, distribution tends to fall on the creator to facilitate.
+Doujinshi conventions make it easier for creators to distribute or sell their works at a larger scale directly to fans.
+Other forms of distribution also include doujinshi shops and websites.